kmccrohan/route-quality-predictor/README.md

 # route-quality-predictor
 Machine Learning to predict the quality of a climbing route based on various attributes, images, and descriptors.

+## Binary classification
+Note for any predictor, you can add `-b` to the end of the command line args to run in binary classification mode where a 3 or 4 star route is 1, and other routes are 0.

 ## Create a lexicon stored as csv files for bag of word use.
 ```
 python3 create_lexicon.py featuresInLexicon